sai-beekle/Kubernetes/K8sIntroduction.md

  This document outlines the various components you need to have a complete and working Kubernetes cluster.

- Hereâ€™s the diagram of a Kubernetes cluster with all the components tied together.
+ Here’s the diagram of a Kubernetes cluster with all the components tied together.

  ![image](https://d33wubrfki0l68.cloudfront.net/7016517375d10c702489167e704dcb99e570df85/7bb53/images/docs/components-of-kubernetes.png)

  ### Control Plane Components

- The Control Planeâ€™s components make global decisions about the cluster (for example, scheduling), as well as detecting and responding to cluster events (for example, starting up a new pod when a deploymentâ€™s replicas field is unsatisfied).
+ The Control Plane’s components make global decisions about the cluster (for example, scheduling), as well as detecting and responding to cluster events (for example, starting up a new pod when a deployment’s replicas field is unsatisfied).

  Control Plane components can be run on any machine in the cluster.
 However, for simplicity, set up scripts typically start all Control Plane components on the same machine, and do not run user containers on this machine.
 See Building High-Availability Clusters for an example multi-master-VM setup